mibjyk/Getting-and-Cleaning-Data_Course-Project/README.md

 Converts the activity and subject columns into factors Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

-The final product is a cleaned dataset, called tidy.txt.
+The final product is a cleaned dataset, called "tidydata.txt".